Help & FAQS

 When buying a property we may be required to sign the sale and purchase completed by the real estate agent.
 Alternatively, if the ‘and/or nominee’ is circled we wouldn’t need to sign it.

 Also, we would need to know whether this is to be used as a residential property by you or rented.
-From there, once completed we would prepare either a Licence to Occupy, or Management Agreement depending on whether
+From there, once completed we would prepare either a Licence to Occupy, or Management Agreement.

 Selling

-Once agreed, we would also sign the Authority and Instruction from your lawyer prior to settlement.
+Once agreed, we would also sign the legal documents from your lawyer prior to settlement.

 What am I paying for?

-When you set up the trust you will have, or will sign an Engagement letter that explains what our fees are for.
-(These are also available on our website)
+When you set up the trust you will sign an Engagement letter that explains what our fees are for.
+(The Engagement Letter is also available on our website)

 At the Annual Review the Trust Manager will explain what fees can be expected and provide you with an Engagement Letter to sign.